mohit-negi/Recipe/README.md

 # Recipe

-Update to the original recipe project created with the HTML
+Update to the original RECIPE project created with the HTML RECIPE consist of an index ,recipes and images